-He is the editor of three philosophy books, titled Why We Fight, Why We Need Love, and Why Our Decisions Don't Matter.
-His essays have appeared in the New York Times, The Daily Telegraph, The Times, The Guardian, and ELLE Men, (China), where he has a monthly column.
+He is the editor of three philosophy books, Why We Fight, Why We Need Love, and Why Our Decisions Don't Matter.
+His essays have appeared in the New York Times, the Financial Times, The Guardian, and ELLE Men (China)--where he writes the monthly 'New Yorker' column.
 He has also written for the stage, National Public Radio, and the BBC.

 Simon teaches part-time at the School of Visual Arts in Manhattan, and frequently hosts creative writing courses.
 In 2013 he founded Writers for Children, a project which helps young people build confidence in their literary abilities through annual writing awards.